 What Is It?

-Pneumonia that develops when someone is hospitalized for another illness tends to be more serious, because the organisms found in a hospital often become resistant to many antibiotics, and hospitalized patients weakened by other illnesses are less able to fight off the infection.
+Health care associated pneumonia refers to pneumonia that develops in a person that is in the hospital now or has recently been in the hospital or a nursing home.
+These pneumonias tend to be more serious.
+The organisms found in a hospital often become resistant to many antibiotics.
+Also hospitalized patients are often weakened by other illnesses and are less able to fight off the infection.

 A type of pneumonia called aspiration pneumonia develops when chemical irritants and bacteria from the mouth or stomach are inhaled into the lungs.
 It is more common in people who have had strokes and have difficulty controlling their swallowing reflexes or people who are unconscious as a result of alcohol or other drug overdose.